mkijowski/OLD-aws-cf-templates/COURSE-INSTRUCTIONS.md

 MobaXterm perform the following actions:
 * Create/copy the AWS private SSH key to your home directory
 * Make the key only readable by your user (`chmod 600 /path/to/private/key`)
-* Obtain the username for the system from the instructions provided to you alongside the CF link
+* Obtain the username for the system from the instructions provided to you alongside the CF link (if you used the link provided in this document, the username is `ubuntu`)
 * SSH into your AWS server with the following (replace */path/to/private/key* and *ElasticIP* with your information):
   `ssh -i /path/to/private/key username@ElasticIP`